alexanderLNU/weight-module-alexander-rolf/README.md

 - `Throws error` if the parameters are invalid.
 E.g weight is not a valid number och weightUnit is not a valid unit of weight.

 ## Class #2 - WeightManager

+The second class present in the module is the `WeightManager`-class which works as like a manager for a collection of different instances of `Weight`.
+Further down the page you can explore more about what these methods can do!

+**The Class Name:**

+`WeightManager`
+**Returns:** A new `WeightManager` instance.

 ## Methods for Class #1 - Weight